CurrencyCloud/postman/README.md

 Using Postman
 =============

-Using Postman with the Currency Cloud API is the exact same as making many manual HTTP requests, only easier.
+Using Postman with the Currencycloud API is the exact same as making many manual HTTP requests, only easier.
 Lets go through some example API calls so that you can get a feel for how it works with Postman.